Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 The `cryptosuite` property of the proof MUST be `experimental-ml-dsa-ecdsa-2025` or `experimental-ml-dsa-eddsa-2025` based on the composite used.

-The value of the `proofValue` property of the proof MUST be produced as the concatenation of ML-DSA-44 with ECDSA or EdDSA signatures produced according to using the algorithms specified in [section 3](#algorithms), encoded according to [FIPS204](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.pdf) and ECDSA or EdDSA [FIPS-186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf), then encoded using the base-64-url-nopad header and alphabet as described in the [Multibase section](https://www.w3.org/TR/vc-data-integrity/#multibase-0) of [VC-DATA-INTEGRITY](https://www.w3.org/TR/vc-data-integrity/).
+The value of the `proofValue` property of the proof MUST be produced as the concatenation of ML-DSA-44 with ECDSA or EdDSA signatures produced according to using the algorithms specified in [section 3](#algorithms), encoded according to [[FIPS204]] and ECDSA or EdDSA [[FIPS-186-5]], then encoded using the base-64-url-nopad header and alphabet as described in the [Multibase section](https://www.w3.org/TR/vc-data-integrity/#multibase-0) of [[VC-DATA-INTEGRITY]].

 EXAMPLE 13: A composite ML-DSA-44/Ed25519 hybrid digital signature expressed as a DataIntegrityProof
 <pre class="example nohighlight" title="A composite ML-DSA-44/Ed25519 hybrid digital signature expressed as a DataIntegrityProof">